Jet airliner: 1950s

-The first purpose-built jet airliner was the British de Havilland Comet which first flew in 1949 and entered service in 1952, though it was withdrawn from service due to serious structural problems.
-Also developed in 1949 was the Avro Canada C102 Jetliner, which never reached production; however the term jetliner came into use as a generic term for passenger jet aircraft.
+The first purpose-built jet airliner was the British de Havilland Comet which first flew in 1949 and entered service in 1952 with BOAC.
+It carried 36 passengers up to 2500 miles (4000 km) at a speed of 450mph (725 km/h).
+Serious structural problems arose not even two years after entering service and prompted several changes in design.
+The last original Comet was retrofitted in 1958.
+Also developed in 1949 was the Avro Canada C102 Jetliner, which never reached production; however, the term jetliner came into use as a generic term for passenger jet aircraft.

 These first jet airliners were followed some years later by the Sud Aviation Caravelle from France, the Tupolev Tu-104 from the Soviet Union (2nd in service), and the Boeing 707, Douglas DC-8 and Convair 880 from the United States.
 National prestige was attached to developing prototypes and bringing these early designs into service.
 There was also a strong nationalism in purchasing policy, so that US Boeing and Douglas aircraft became closely associated with Pan Am, while BOAC ordered British Comets.

 Pan Am and BOAC, with the help of advertising agencies and their strong nautical traditions of command hierarchy and chain of command (retained from their days of operating flying boats), were quick to link the "speed of jets" with the safety and security of the "luxury of ocean liners" in the public's perception.

 Aeroflot used Soviet Tupolevs, while Air France introduced French Caravelles.
 Commercial realities dictated exceptions, however, as few airlines could risk missing out on a superior product: American Airlines ordered the pioneering Comet (but later cancelled when the Comet ran into metal fatigue problems), Canadian, British and European airlines could not ignore the better operating economics of the Boeing 707 and the DC-8, while some American airlines ordered the Caravelle.

 Boeing became the most successful of the early manufacturers.
 The KC-135 Stratotanker and military versions of the 707 remain operational, mostly as tankers or freighters.
 The basic configuration of the Boeing, Convair and Douglas aircraft jet airliner designs, with widely spaced podded engines underslung on pylons beneath a swept wing, proved to be the most common arrangement and was most easily compatible with the large-diameter high-bypass turbofan engines that subsequently prevailed for reasons of quietness and fuel efficiency.